nielstron/gramps-web/README.md

 - **Names and dates:** Profiles and graphs show birth names and preferred names more clearly and format dates for the reader's locale.
 - **Personalisation:** Keep your home person and appearance preferences across browsers and devices.
 - **Blog publication:** Posts retain their original publication date and position when edited, with drafts kept separate from published posts.
+- **Everyday conveniences:**
-- **Everyday conveniences:** Upload profile pictures directly from a person's profile, search from an always-visible desktop search bar with people prioritised, hide empty profile sections, and close editing with Escape.
+  - Upload profile pictures directly from a person's profile
+  - Search from an always-visible desktop search bar
+  - Search results prioritize people
+  - Hide empty profile section
+  - Close editing with Escape.